kinmeng/SMT203_PROJECT/README.md

 This repository uses the facial_recognition library here: https://github.com/ageitgey/face_recognition/

-Follow the instructions here to setup the repository: https://ourcodeworld.com/articles/read/841/how-to-install-and-use-the-python-face-recognition-and-detection-library-in-ubuntu-16-04
+Follow the instructions here to setup the correct environment for the repository: https://ourcodeworld.com/articles/read/841/how-to-install-and-use-the-python-face-recognition-and-detection-library-in-ubuntu-16-04

-After which, pip install cv2 and download an xserver to view the output of the API and follow the instructions here to ensure that it works: http://www.straightrunning.com/XmingNotes/IDH_PROGRAM.htm
+After which, pip install cv2, numpy, matplotlib and download an xserver to view the output of the API and follow the instructions here to ensure that it works: http://www.straightrunning.com/XmingNotes/IDH_PROGRAM.htm